-Sustainable Development How does your proposal demonstrate you have met this What has been done to better to meet this principle? principle?
+Sustainable Development How does your proposal demonstrate you have met this principle?
+What has been done to better to meet this principle?
 Balancing short term need with long term and planning for the future Building Future schools will benefit children and communities for future generations.
 Maintaining assets adequately will assist in their use longer term.
-Working together with other partners to deliver objectives
+Collaboration Working together with other partners to deliver objectives

-Sustainable Development Principle How does your proposal demonstrate you have met this principle?
-What has been done to better to meet this principle? with an ivolving those ith an interest nd seeking eir views The aim of the report is to present proposals for consultation with key stakeholders res pre pro utting sources into eventing oblems curring or imp ped ecc psitively pacting on cople, conomy and evironment and three Investment in Future Schools will positively impact on the teaching environment.
+Sustainable Developmen Principle How does your proposal demonstrate you have met this principle?
+What has been done to better to meet this principle?
+Involvement Involving tho with an inter- and seeking their views Putting resources interpreventing problems occurring or getting worse Positively impacting on people, economy and environment trying to benefit all three Investment in Future Schools will positively impact on the teaching environment.
 SC106 projects are designed to positively impact particular community groups, localities and built environment.